AdobeDocs/campaign-standard.en/help/integrating/using/abandonment-triggers-use-cases.md

    ![](assets/trigger_uc_browse_10.png)

-1. He clicks on a link that brings him to your website.
+1. The recipient clicks on a link that brings him to your website.
 In this example, the banner brings the recipient to the home page of the trip booking website.

    ![](assets/trigger_uc_browse_11.png)